a-dorgham/FEA_Ansys/README.md

 ```

 ### 🔹 **Run the Simulations**
-Each example contains a **README.md** with setup instructions, input files, and result interpretations.
-Follow the instructions to run the simulations in **Ansys Workbench, APDL, or Python scripting**.
+Each case study contains  input files, and results.
+Follow the **source** instructions to run the simulations in **Ansys Workbench, APDL, or Python scripting**.

 ## Contributions & Feedback
 Contributions are welcome!
 Feel free to submit **feature requests**, **enhancements**, or **new case studies** via pull requests.
 If you encounter issues, open a discussion or raise an issue.